ali-sdk/ali-rds/README.md

   // before returning an error from getConnection.
   // If set to 0, there is no limit to the number of queued connection requests.
 (Default: 0)
   // queueLimit: 0,
+  // Set asyncLocalStorage manually for transaction
+  // connectionStorage: new AsyncLocalStorage(),
+  // If create multiple RDSClient instances with the same connectionStorage, use this key to distinguish between the instances
+  // connectionStorageKey: 'datasource',
 });
 ```